emberjs/rfcs/text/0730-semver-for-ts.md

 1. It is essential that types be well-tested!
 See discussion below under [**Tooling**](#tooling).

-2. If a given types bug has existed for long enough, an author may choose to treat it as ["intimate API"][intimate] and change the *runtime* behavior to match the types rather than vice versa.
+2. If a given type bug has existed for long enough, an author may choose to treat it as ["intimate API"][intimate] and change the *runtime* behavior to match the types rather than vice versa.

 [intimate]: https://twitter.com/wycats/status/918644693759488005